eghumphres/eghumphres/README.md

 - ⚡ Fun fact: ...
 -->

+My name is Ethan Humphres.
 This is my personal repository.
 I am currently studying CIS at the University of North Alabama.